PlutoAiyi/RLS/README.md

 The GIS.mod file is used for CPLEX v22.12 to exactly solve the instances.
 We also provide the link for benchmark algorithms:

-•	CB&B:The exact branch-and-bound algorithm using the UBQP formulation proposed by Hosseinian and Butenko (2019).
+**CB&B**:The exact branch-and-bound algorithm using the UBQP formulation proposed by Hosseinian and Butenko (2019).
 The source code was implemented in C++ and made available by the authors.
 We share the source code in https://drive.google.com/file/d/1h7WCpe3mz-WKQftBW8l3EipsIhjpJRPB/view?usp=sharing

-•	LA-B&B: The exact branch-and-bound algorithm using a Lagrange relaxation technique by Zheng et al. (2024).
+**LA-B&B**: The exact branch-and-bound algorithm using a Lagrange relaxation technique by Zheng et al. (2024).
 The source code is implemented in JAVA and made public in https://github.com/m2-Zheng/GISP.

-•	ILS-VND: The iterative local search algorithm proposed by Nogueira et al. (2021). https://sites.google.com/site/nogueirabruno/software
+**ILS-VND**: The iterative local search algorithm proposed by Nogueira et al. (2021). https://sites.google.com/site/nogueirabruno/software

-•	ALS: The adaptive multi-neighborhood local search algorithm proposed by Zheng et al. (2024).
+**ALS**: The adaptive multi-neighborhood local search algorithm proposed by Zheng et al. (2024).
 The source code is implemented in JAVA and made public in https://github.com/m2-Zheng/GISP.